mjbradvica/MediatorBuddy/README.md

 Annotate your method with the built-in error response attributes for each specific error type you return.

-> The base controller already has 400 and 500 attributes for each action.
+> The base controller already annotates for a 400-Bad Request and 500-Internal Server Error codes.

 ```csharp
 [ApiController]